alunap/docker-ijulia/README.md

 docker container for [IJulia Notebook][3]

-"IJulia is a [Julia-language][6] backend combined with the [IPython][7] interactive environment (soon to be called [Jupyter][8]).
+"IJulia is a [Julia-language][6] backend combined with [Jupyter][8].
 This combination allows you to interact with the Julia language using Jupyter/IPython's powerful [graphical notebook][9], which combines code, formatted text, math, and multimedia in a single document"

 This notebook is for the last version in development for Julia if you are looking for the stable version I recomended that used the official docker image from Jupyter:  [jupyter/datascience-notebook][11]   and for more jupyter [docker-stacks][12]